Engineering Design Challenge:

 Learn critical thinking, creativity, innovation and problem solving in a non-traditional learning event and have fun at the same time!
 Young people in third through eighth grades can compete in these friendly science, technology, engineering and mathematics (STEM) team competitions, which take place at county fairs.

 Participants apply their STEM knowledge to solve problems by identifying and researching them, then making and implementing a plan to design a solution.
-The challenge is designed and supervised by University of Minnesota faculty from the STEM Education Center and the Extension Center for Youth Development.
+The challenge is designed and supervised by staff from the University of Minnesota Extension Center for Youth Development with support from the STEM Education Center.

 Are you interested in forming a team to take part in the 4-H Engineering Design Challenge?

-Members of the Kragle Konquerors 4‑H Rube Goldberg team from Le Sueur County pose with their machine at the 2015 Minnesota State Fair.
+Members of the Dakota County Crushers 4‑H Rube Goldberg team describe and demonstrate their can-crushing contraption at the 2016 Minnesota State Fair.
 Click image to enlarge.

 Last year's challenge